jvcByte/jvcByte.github.io/CMS-USAGE.md

 1. Edit content in CMS
 2. Click "Save All Changes"
-3. Select project directory (first time only)
-4. Files are updated automatically
+3. Files are updated automatically in data/ folder
-5. Commit changes to Git
+4. Commit changes to Git
-6. Push to GitHub for live updates
+5. Push to GitHub for live updates

-**No servers, no downloads, just direct file manipulation!** 🎉
+**No servers, no downloads, no prompts - just automatic file updates!** 🎉